FriendsOfSymfony/FOSRestBundle/README.md

 The view response listener is enabled by default, and you can in your the action controllers return the view object.
 The final output will be processed via the listener by the view handler.

-You can disabled the listener and use manually `fos_rest.view_handler` service for handling the view:
+You can disable the listener and use manually `fos_rest.view_handler` service for handling the view:

 ```yaml
 # app/config/config.yml